ptorr-msft/sdk-api/sdk-api-src/content/handleapi/nf-handleapi-duplicatehandle.md

 ### -param hTargetProcessHandle [in]

 A handle to the process that is to receive the duplicated handle.
-This could be the calling process or a different process.

 The handle must have the **PROCESS_DUP_HANDLE** access right.
 For more information, see
 <a href="https://docs.microsoft.com/windows/desktop/ProcThread/process-security-and-access-rights">Process Security and Access Rights</a>.